Missed a Student Loan Payment? Here's What to Do

 What this means

 When you miss a federal student loan payment, your loan becomes delinquent (past due).
 Delinquency means you owe a payment that hasn't been made by the due date.
-The longer the delinquency lasts, the more serious the consequences may become — including potential default (when a loan is severely past due, typically 270 days or more for federal loans).
+Federal law The longer the delinquency lasts, the more serious the consequences may become — including potential default (when a loan is severely past due, typically 270 days or more for federal loans).

 Decision tree: what's your situation?